The Complete Guide to Health and Safety in Wallis and Futuna for Travellers

 Food and Water Hygiene

-Food and water in Wallis and Futuna are generally safe and readily available, but you shouldn't drink from any old tap.
+Food and water in Wallis and Futuna are generally safe and readily available.
+But on Futuna, you shouldn't drink from any old tap.
 Basic travel-health rules are worth keeping in mind.
 We go over a few food and water hygiene tips for Wallis and Futuna here.

 Know What Water is Safe to Drink

-Tap water is generally not safe to drink, even if locals are drinking it.
-Hotels and lodges normally let guests know where to get safe drinking water at their facility, but it's typically a couple of plastic water bottles left in your room.
-It's best to bring your own water purification solution, like a Lifestraw Bottle.
+Tap water is safe to drink in Wallis, especially in hotels and homestays.
+However, Futuna does not experience the same privilege.
+If travelling to Futuna, it's best to bring your own water purification solution, like a Lifestraw Bottle.
 Otherwise, bottled water is readily available to buy throughout Wallis and Futuna.

 See Is the Water Safe to Drink in Wallis and Futuna? for much more of a deep dive into the subject.